c2d7fa/thinktool/README.md

 Build the Linux client with `yarn bundle-linux` or the Windows client with `yarn bundle-windows`.

+When developing the desktop client, you can use this command to somewhat hackily use the local build of the client package:

+    cp -r ../client/dist/* node_modules/@thinktool/client/dist/ && yarn bundle-linux

 ### Server

 The server uses a PostgreSQL database.
 Set the following environment variables